 Daniel was a Hebrew prophet who lived in captivity in Babylon during the 6th century BCE.
 Babylon had invaded Israel and destroyed Jerusalem and its temple as punishment from God.
 Because of his outstanding abilities, and God's unseen hand, Daniel was trusted by several Babylonian leaders and elevated to high positions in the government.
 Unlike the Babylonian advisers and priests, Daniel had access to divine knowledge, and told the Babylonian leaders the truth, where the Babylonian advisors and priests told the King what he wanted to hear.
 His prophecies predicted the rise and fall of world powers, right down to our day, and the ultimate establishment of God's Kingdom on earth--but that is a story for another time.

-In Chapter 9 of the Book of Daniel, it is revealed that another prophet, Jeremiah, wrote that there would be 70 years of captivity in Babylon for Israel's gross corruption, idolatry, and other sins.
+In Chapter 9 of the Book of Daniel, it is revealed that another prophet, Jeremiah, wrote that there would be 70 years where Israel must serve the King of Babylon for its gross corruption, idolatry, and other sins.
 Since this period was nearing an end, he decided to pray a prayer of repentance on behalf of his people.
 He understood that the captivity had the goal of national repentance and reconciliation.